Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 where $w\in E_\mathrm{s}$.
 If $w\in E_\mathrm{s}$ is sufficiently close to zero, the mapping $F$ is a $C^m$ contraction near 0.
 Therefore, given any $w\in E_\mathrm{s}$ sufficiently close to 0, there is a unique solution $x(t)=S(t;w)$ to the equation $x=F(x;w)$, with $C^m$ dependence on $w$.
 The center manifold is then the graph $w\mapsto S(0;w)$.
 Reverting the time direction, the argument gives the unstable manifold.

-On the other hand, introducing a smooth bump function $\chi(x)$ near 0, (\ref{Classical}) becomes $x'=Ax+\chi(x)N(x)$, which is globally well-posed.
-A center manifold $M^\chi_\cen$ is then defined via the integral equation
+On the other hand, introducing a smooth bump function $\kappa(x)$ near 0, (\ref{Classical}) becomes $x'=Ax+\kappa(x)N(x)$, which is globally well-posed.
+A center manifold $M^\kappa_\cen$ is then defined via the integral equation

 where $w\in E_\cen$.
 The equation can be solved in the space of polynomially growing functions.
-The center manifold $M^\chi_\cen$ is obtained in a similar manner as above.
-It is an invariant set for (\ref{Classical}) in the domain $\chi\equiv1$, but different $\chi$ may lead to different $M^\chi_\cen$.
-Therefore, $M^\chi_\cen$ is not necessarily unique. \end{proof}
+The center manifold $M^\kappa_\cen$ is obtained in a similar manner as above.
+It is an invariant set for (\ref{Classical}) in the domain $\kappa\equiv1$, but different $\kappa$ may lead to different $M^\kappa_\cen$.
+Therefore, $M^\kappa_\cen$ is not necessarily unique. \end{proof}

 The Lyapunov-Perron method has been substantially generalized to infinite dimensional systems to study instability and invariant manifolds for Eulerian systems with fixed boundary and semilinear dispersive PDEs.
 The former was addressed by \cite{LZ2013}: a highly non-trivial argument shows that the system is an infinite dimensional ODE on the Lie group of volume preserving diffeomorphisms.
 Therefore, the Lyapunov-Perron method still applies.
-On the other hand, since dispersive systems involves neither dissipation nor strong enough smoothing effect, the variant of Lyapunov-Perron method for such systems relies on highly non-trivial dispersive (Strichartz) estimates.
+On the other hand, since dispersive systems involve neither dissipation nor enough smoothing, the variant of Lyapunov-Perron method for such systems relies on highly non-trivial dispersive (Strichartz) estimates.
 See for example \cite{BJ1989,BLZ1998,GJLS2000} for the earlier works, and \cite{DM2009,NS20111,NS2012,KNS20121,KNS20122,JLSX2020} for more recent developments.
-A detailed review of these results can be found in Chapter 3 of \cite{NS20112}.
+See Chapter 3 of \cite{NS20112} for a detailed review.

-However, the Lyapunov-Perron method does not directly apply to quasilinear problems: the counterpart of $N$ for quasilinear problems loses derivatives in $u$, and the right-hand side of the Duhamel formula is therefore of worth regularity than $u$, failing to close a fixed point argument.
-As discussed in \cite{SZ2008a,SZ2008b,ShatahZeng2011} (see also \cite{LZ2013}), Eulerian systems with free boundary is essentially quasilinear and cannot be considered as ODE anymore, due to unboundedness of the infinite dimensional Riemann curvature.
+However, similar question for quasilinear equations, proposed in \cite{LZ2013}, remained open until very recently.
+This is because the quasilinear counterpart of $N$ typically involves loss of derivatives in $u$.
+Consequently, the right-hand side of the Duhamel formula is of worse regularity than $u$, failing to close a fixed point argument.
+As discussed in \cite{LZ2013,SZ2008a,SZ2008b,ShatahZeng2011}, Eulerian systems with free boundary are inherently quasilinear.
+They cannot be considered as ODE due to unboundedness of the infinite dimensional Riemann curvature.
+Despite this, nonlinear instability for free boundary Eulerian systems is still available; see for example \cite{RT2011,CS2023,NS2023,CNS2025,JRSY2025,BMV2022,BMV2023,BMV2024,guo2003RTI,guo2007unstable,ian2016RTI} for various results on transversal instability and modulation instability of Stokes waves, Rayleigh-Taylor instability, and Kelvin-Helmholtz instability.